ilmaan/Drive_Through_app/README.md

 2. **Viewing Orders**: Active and canceled orders are displayed on the main page.
 3. **Canceling an Order**: To cancel an order, use the cancellation functionality provided in the application (if implemented).

-## Contributing
-Contributions are welcome!
-Please feel free to submit a pull request or open an issue for any enhancements or bug fixes.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments
-- FastAPI for the backend framework.
-- Svelte for the frontend framework.
-- OpenAI for the AI processing capabilities.